 The LCD System Panel can be programmed to display operating status and configuration information.
 For more details or sample programming code, please refer to the Drivers and user's manual CD.

-F3 Management Port (provided by Intel 82574L)
+F3 Management Port

 This FastEthernet port can be connected for configuration or troubleshooting purpose.
 A conformity with IPMI (Intelligent Platform Management Interface) can be implemented through OPMA on this interface.
-It is also capable of Preboot eXecution Environment (PXE) to boot computers using a network interface.
-(This feature can be enabled or disable in the BIOS; the default is disabled).

 F4 Console Port